Service Dog FAQs

 • During our phone call, we will get to know each other a bit and determine if we are a good fit for each other.
 Assuming we are, it continues with the next step.
 Please also read our FAQ for “Who qualifies for a service dog from us.

-• If we move forward, we will schedule a Zoom call to discuss your task needs in detail.
+• If we move forward, the service dog trainers from Total K9 Focus will schedule a Zoom call to discuss your task needs in detail.
 These detailed discussions are usually around 1-hour long.

 • After our Zoom meeting, we may have more follow-ups on each side, especially if we need to evaluate a dog for suitability first or find the right puppy.

-• Next, we develop a proposal for the agreed service tasks with full pricing.
-The most common payment structure is a $10,000 down payment, with monthly payments over 12-18 months afterward.
+• Next, the service dog trainers from Total K9 Focus develop a proposal for the agreed service tasks with full pricing.
+The most common payment structure is a $10,000 – $15,000 down payment, with monthly payments over 18-24 months afterward.
 The monthly payments will be set up as auto-pay with a credit card.
+This includes the price of the dog, which we will purchase from a reputable breeder.
 We have also provided alternative payment plans in individual cases.
-Further, additional costs could be incurred for finding and buying a puppy.
-This last part varies with each client.

 • After the contract is signed and the down payment is received, procuring (if applicable) and training your service dog begins.
 Training duration varies from 1 to 2 years, depending on the number and complexity of tasks.
 During this time, you will get to spend time with your dog in your home on a regular basis.